 \subsection{Likelihood}

-For each lens model we can derive a probability of $h$ by minimizing the weighted difference between the predicted and observed time delays ($\Delta T_{M_i}$ and $\Delta T_{obs}$ respectively).
+For each lens model, we can derive a probability for the presence of $h$ by minimizing the weighted difference between the predicted and observed time delays ($\Delta T_{M_i}$ and $\Delta T_{obs}$, respectively):

-where the index J runs over the four positions, A, B, C, and D. In addition, the proportionality sign just expresses the lack of a normalisation constant.
+where the index J runs over the four positions, A, B, C, and D. In addition, the proportionality sign just expresses the lack of a normalization constant.
 The values of $\sigma_j$ are computed at each of these four positions as the dispersions of the time delays predicted by the lens models.
 Image E has no observable time delay and hence is not included in the definition of the likelihood.

 Since we have different lens models derived under different assumptions, we need to compute the joint probability from all models.
-We adopt the conservative approach that the combined probability from all lens models is the sum of probabilities of the models \citep[see for instance][]{Vega2018}.
-A more aggressive approach would be to consider that the joint probability is the product of the individual probabilities but this implies all models are independent from each other.
-This is not true since all lens models are derived using the same algorithm, with some assumptions common to several models (for instance the grid configuration, the definition of the compact component, or the lensing constraints).
+We adopted the conservative approach that the combined probability from all lens models is the sum of probabilities of the models \citep[see, e.g., ][]{Vega2018}.
+A more aggressive approach would be to consider that the joint probability is the product of the individual probabilities, but this implies all models are independent from each other.
+This is not true since all lens models are derived using the same algorithm, with some assumptions common to several models (e.g., the grid configuration, definition of the compact component, or lensing constraints).

-The joint probability is then defined as;
+The joint probability is then defined as:

 where the sum runs over the $N$ lens models, $p(M_i,h)$ is the probability given in Eq. ~\eqref{Eq_P1} and the term $w_i$ is the weight assigned to each model.
-Once again, the proportionality sign just indicates the lack of a normalisation constant.
+Once again, the proportionality sign just indicates the lack of a normalization constant.
 This weight is determined by how well a particular model reproduces the observed flux ratios between the different images of the QSO.
 We define this weight as (dropping the subscript $i$);